cklll/transmission-helper/README.md

 * ✅ Remove seed when a download completes

 ## Warning
-This is project is still work in progress.
-I am using this project to learn Go so you may find the code is not following Go convention
+This project is still work in progress.
+I am using this project to learn Go so you may find some of the codes not following Go convention.

 ## Build & Example Usage
 ### Build